-In addition to experiment on data size, the performance gain with respect to the number of threads (TH) is also experimented with 1024 points data.
+In addition to the experiments on data size, the performance gain with respect to the number of threads (TH) is also experimented with 1024 points data.
 Figure 6 illustrates the speedup of the Parallel SMACOF with respect to TH on Intel8a and Intel8b machines.
-As we expected, the speedup increases almost linearly during TH < 8, which is the number of cores.
+As we expected, the speedup increases almost linearly during $TH \leq 8$, which is the number of cores.
 Then, when TH = 9, the speedup factor suddenly decreases on both machines.
 That might be dependent on context switch and thread scheduling algorithms of the operating system.
 When the number of threads is above 9, the performance gain increases again, but it is always less than when the number of threads is equal to the number of cores on the machine.
 Note that the speedup curves in the Figure 6 are different for more than 9 threads on the machines Intel8a and Intel8b.
-That must be effected by the operating systems on those machines (refer to Table 2).
+That must be affected by thread management algorithm of the operating systems on those machines (refer to Table 2).